Gnosder/Gaming/dragonsanddaring.md

 ## Race
 ### Human
 The most common race.
 They are young, but adventerous and have quickly spread across the world.
+Humans can breed with most everything and they often try, there are other demi-human races than listed here, but these are most common.
+The race of half-fae children is always that of the mother, and while infants are sometimes called changlings, they grow out of it by their 5th year.
 Fated - When a human would die, they roll a d20, on a 15+ they stabalize.
 Fate has saved them.

 ### Demi-human